-Our innovative theatre spaces provide our students and alumni with the creative environment in which to develop ideas, explore diverse forms of theatre, and hone their skills as imaginative and daring theatre-makers and performers.
+Our innovative theatre spaces provide our students with the creative environment in which to develop ideas, explore diverse forms of theatre, and hone their skills as imaginative and daring theatre-makers and performers.

 Our theatre spaces are at the core of our teaching, and our students will access them throughout their studies.
 They are also used by students and alumni to develop work outside of the taught curriculum, working on projects with a wide variety of practitioners and companies.